Julia (2nd Issue)

 Height: 11-1/2-inches

-Hair/Eyes/Mouth: The doll’s original dark brown/black rooted hair has oxidized to red.
+Hair, Eyes, Mouth: The doll’s original black rooted hair has oxidized to red.
 It is styled in a short pixie-style cut with a left side part.
-Brown painted eyes have applied upper eyelashes/pink painted lips.
+The brown painted eyes have applied upper eyelashes.
+The closed mouth has pink painted lips.

-Other: Not a true portrait, the doll uses the Christie sculpt, fashioned after the character “Julia” in the show of the same name starring Diahann Carroll.
+Other: Not a true portrait, the doll uses the Christie sculpt, fashioned after the character “Julia,” in the show of the same name starring Diahann Carroll.
 The Julia show was the first prime-time sit-com starring an African American in a nonstereotypical role.
-Julia aired from 1968-1971.
-Another version of the Julia doll wears a two-piece white nurse’s uniform.
+Julia aired from 1968 to 1971.
 Separately sold boxed Julia doll fashions were available.
+The doll in this installation is the 2nd issued doll.
+Talking Julia and Twist ‘n Turn Julia (see in the ad image in the gallery) were the first Julia dolls released by Mattel in 1969.
 Marks and clothing description reference: Fashion Doll Reference/Twist ‘n Turn Julia Doll.

 _________